jstsanam/Weather-widget/README.md

+# Weather Widget App

+This is a weather widget which allows user to enter cities all over the world tells them the temperature, climate and humidity of that place.
+User can clone the repository in their local machines and run using Node.js after setting up.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.